 Over the past decade, growing research outlay caused by the pressure to innovate in a tough competitive market demanded a new overarching research concept.
 More staff and the increased pressure to produce new innovations meant space was at a premium.
 Further research facilities were established in Schwieberdingen and Waiblingen, causing a decline in synergy effects within the field of research.

 The campus concept

-Michael Bolle, today member of Bosch board of management, says: “The solution was to go back to the drawing board.”
+Thomas Kropf, Head of Research and Advance Engineering, put it this way: “The solution was to go back to the drawing board.”
 The result was the research campus in Renningen, 20 kilometers west of Stuttgart, opened in 2015.
 It forms the heart of a worldwide research network that includes not only the company’s own research centers, but also partnerships with scientific institutes, including ones at universities across the globe.

-“This center of research is an exemplary model of an ideal setting to promote creative thinking and work,” explains Bolle.
+“This center of research is an exemplary model of an ideal setting to promote creative thinking and work,” as Kropf explained.
 “The new working environment created in the research campus is perfect for encouraging personal communication between researchers and interdisciplinary cooperation.”
-And that’s not all: “It also features green outdoor spaces for thinking through ideas and areas where staff can exercise during work time.”
-Bolle compares the site to a university campus: “The Renningen research campus provides private workspaces where specialists can work in peace, and shared workspaces that enable employees to discuss their findings and work on innovations together.”
+And that’s not all: “It also features green outdoor spaces for thinking through ideas as well as sports hall and gym.”
+Kropf compares the site to a university campus: “The Renningen research campus provides private workspaces where specialists can work in peace, and shared workspaces, excellently equipped laboratories and even a test track for vehicles that enable employees to discuss their findings and work on innovations together.”